videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/custom-template.md

 }
 ```

-**`Step 6:`** Now listen to the PubSub messages from the `CHANGE_BACKGROUND` topic, which will change the background color of the meeting.
+**`Step 6:`**  Now, listen to PubSub messages from the `CHANGE_BACKGROUND` topic, triggering a change in the meeting's background color accordingly.

 :::note

-We will be using the PubSub mechanism to communicate with the template.
+The PubSub mechanism is utilized to communicate with the template.
 You can learn more about [PubSub from here](../video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).

 :::